 Atomic Habits: What It Really Means to Me

-It’s always easier to make plans than to stick with them.
+It is always easier to make plans than to stick with them.
 We dream big, set goals, even write down new habits we want to build.
-But when it comes to the actual doing part, that’s where most of us stumble.
-The old saying “easier said than done” may sound cliché, but there’s a reason it’s been passed down—it’s painfully true.
+But when it comes to the actual doing part, that is where most of us stumble.
+The old saying ā€œeasier said than doneā€ may sound clichĆ©, but there is a reason it has been passed down.
+It is painfully true.
+Studies in psychology show that only about 8% of people achieve their New Year’s resolutions, and the reason often comes down to small daily decisions.

 So why is it that we don’t follow through on the things we know are good for us?
-Why do we ignore the habits that could change our lives for the better?
+Why do we ignore habits that could change our lives for the better?
 And more importantly, how do these small, everyday choices shape the way we think about ourselves and the world around us?

-These are the questions I started asking myself after revisiting a book that many of you probably know: Atomic Habits by James Clear.
-I read it a long time ago, but back then, I’ll be honest—I didn’t really grasp the deeper meaning.
-I filed it away as “good advice” and moved on with life.
+These are the questions I started asking myself after revisiting a book many of you probably know: Atomic Habits by James Clear.
+I read it years ago, but at the time, I didn’t fully grasp the deeper meaning.
+I filed it away as ā€œgood adviceā€ and moved on with life.

 The Power of the Small

 Think about it.
-A single second of being late doesn’t feel like a big deal—until it becomes a habit that slowly eats away at your work ethic.
-Spending just one dirham every night for a cup of karak tea feels harmless—until you do the math and realize that’s over 360 dirhams a year gone.
-Forgetting to wash the dishes, skipping your workout “just for today,” or not returning that one email—all these little choices, repeated often enough, silently sculpt the person we become.
+A single second of being late does not feel like a big deal until it becomes a habit that slowly eats away at your discipline.
+Spending just one dirham every night for a cup of karak tea feels harmless until you do the math and realize that is over 360 dirhams a year gone.
+Skipping a workout ā€œjust for today,ā€ leaving the dishes unwashed, or ignoring that one email—all these little choices, repeated often enough, quietly sculpt the person we become.

 We Are the Sum of Our Smallest Actions

-“It’s just one coffee purchase.”
+ā€œIt is just one coffee purchase.ā€

 Training Ourselves to See the Small

-Paying attention to details.
+• Paying attention to details

-Being consistent in small steps.
+• Being consistent in small steps

-Aligning our big goals with daily micro-actions.
+• Aligning our big goals with daily micro-actions

-Refusing to underestimate the power of “just one.”
+• Refusing to underestimate the power of ā€œjust oneā€

 Think Again

-Think again when you’re tempted to skip the little things because “they don’t matter.”
+Think again when I am tempted to skip the little things because ā€œthey do not matterā€

 Because they do.
 They matter more than we think.